thetristan/cobuild/readme.md

             "tidy_r"
           ]

-    # Configure the server with stylus and browserify middleware
+    # Configure the server with our middleware
     app.configure ->
       app.use app.router
       app.use cobuild.middleware middleware_config